- flashlights, one per child

 - Continue in this manner until all children are shining their lights on the object.
 Each time let the group count how many shadows they see.

-Take a few photos of the group with all flashlights turned on.
+- Take a few photos of the group with all flashlights turned on.
 Show them the photos later and ask them to describe what was happening.

 Reflect and Share